MozillaSecurity/grizzly/README.md

 Grizzly
 =======

-Grizzly is a general purpose browser fuzzer made up of multiple modules.
+Grizzly is a general purpose browser fuzzing harness made up of multiple modules.
-The intention is to create a platform that can be extended by the creation of adapters to support different fuzzers that target the browser.
+The intention is to create a platform that can be extended by the creation of adapters and target platforms to support different fuzzers that target browsers.
 An adapter is used to wrap an existing fuzzer to allow it to be run via Grizzly.
 Adapters take the content output by fuzzers and transform it (if needed) into a format that can be served to and processed by the browser.
 Cross platform compatibility should be maintained for Windows, Linux and OSX.
 However not all features may be available.

-NOTE: Grizzly is under development at the moment and may still undergo major changes.

 Installation
 ------------